giros-dit/yang-to-ngsi-ld/testbeds/gnmi/ngsi-ld-models/docs/InterfaceSubinterfacesSubinterfaceStateOperStatus.md

 # InterfaceSubinterfacesSubinterfaceStateOperStatus

 The current operational state of the interface.
 This leaf has the same semantics as ifOperStatus.
-YANG module: openconfig-interfaces.yang
+Reference: RFC 2863: The Interfaces Group MIB - ifOperStatus  YANG module: openconfig-interfaces.yang

 ## Properties